gianlucaborello/distributed-chat-client/README.md

 distributed-chat-client
 =======================

-Minimal demo chat client made using Protobuf, Redis, ØMQ
+Simple chat client to demonstrate the use of Protobuf, Redis, ØMQ.
+Not anywhere close to being usable, just made it to have a couple hours of fun.

 BUILD
 =====